 Another key to having a quality business is ensuring that there is a combination of background and knowledge in the industry along with new and creative ideas, she adds.

-Professor and Corporate Training Co-ordinator at Algonquin’s School of Hospitality and Tourism, Michael Tarnowski agrees that it is “awesome” to see this type of dynamics working in opening a restaurant.
+Professor and Corporate Training Co-coordinator at Algonquin’s School of Hospitality and Tourism, Michael Tarnowski agrees that it is “awesome” to see this type of dynamics working in opening a restaurant.

 Tarnowski is excited to see Alexanders Lower Deck open.
 He has supported the new venture by allowing the duo to test their menu in the school’s kitchen and has sent recent graduates to apply for positions at the restaurant.
 Tarnowski realizes the potential associated with students who have graduated from the program.
 Having a college education allows for graduates to go higher than the average person, he says.
 “Having a diploma is like taking the elevator, you may go in at the same level to start, but you go up a lot faster,” he explains.